-A crucial first task in cemetery restoration is to secure the boundary walls of the site, and Bacsa has made a number of grants for work of this kind.
-At the Agra Cantonment Cemetery, for example, where every existing grave was recorded, money was allocated in a phased programme to restore and heighten the cemetery walls.
+A crucial first task in cemetery conservation is to secure the site, and Bacsa has made several grants for work of this kind.
+For example, at the Haigh Road Cemetery in Saugar, Madhya Pradesh, India, a grant contributed to repairing the boundary wall and gate in 2018.

 Our partnership with the Lawrencian Association to conserve the Lawrence School Cemetery in Nilgiris, India, is a powerful example of what Bacsa can achieve when we have an enthusiastic and motivated partner who is able to enthuse the local community.